-(6.01) All aspects of food service operations, including contract services, shall meet the minimum requirements of the Department of Health and Rehabilitative Services standards (64E-11., Florida Administrative Code).

-(6.02) No employee or inmate shall work in any area of food service operations if he/she is known to have or suspected of having a communicable disease, open wounds or sores, or respiratory infections.
-Clean outer garments will be worn, and all inmates working in food service or delivery will maintain a high degree of personal cleanliness.

-(6.03) Food preparation will be by or supervised by an employee trained in culinary services and holding a Professional Food Manager certification as required by Chapter 64E-11.012, Florida Administrative Code.

-(6.04) Inmates shall be given three substantial, wholesome, and nutritious meals daily.
+- (6.01) All aspects of food service operations, including contract services, shall meet the minimum requirements of the Department of Health and Rehabilitative Services standards (64E-11., Florida Administrative Code). - (6.02) No employee or inmate shall work in any area of food service operations if he/she is known to have or suspected of having a communicable disease, open wounds or sores, or respiratory infections.
+Clean outer garments will be worn, and all inmates working in food service or delivery will maintain a high degree of personal cleanliness. - (6.03) Food preparation will be by or supervised by an employee trained in culinary services and holding a Professional Food Manager certification as required by Chapter 64E-11.012, Florida Administrative Code. - (6.04) Inmates shall be given three substantial, wholesome, and nutritious meals daily.
 Not more than 14 hours may elapse between the evening meal and the morning meal.
 Hot meals shall be served at least once daily.
 Seasonal fruits and vegetables are recommended in menu planning.
-(This does not apply to extreme emergency situations; i.e., riots, fires, natural disasters, etc. or inmates assigned to outside work groups.)
-(SEE APPENDIX "C" CONCERNING YOUTH DETENTION FACILITIES)

-(6.05) Menus - The Recommended Dietary Allowances of the National Research Council - National Academy of Sciences shall serve as the standard for the preparation of menus and the evaluation of menus served.
-Menus shall be planned for not less than 28 days in advance and certified by a nutritionist.
+(This does not apply to extreme emergency situations; i.e., riots, fires, natural disasters, etc. or inmates assigned to outside work groups.) - (6.05) Menus The Recommended Dietary Allowances of the National Research Council -National Academy of Sciences shall serve as the standard for the preparation of menus and the evaluation of menus served.
+Menus shall be planned for not less than 28 days in advance and certified by a nutritionist. - (a) If a nutritionist is not employed by the detention facility, nutritional advice will be obtained from a qualified employee or person from outside sources such as county health services, local schools, hospitals or a professional dietary service.

-- (a) If a nutritionist is not employed by the detention facility, nutritional advice will be obtained from a qualified employee or person from outside sources such as county health services, local schools, hospitals or a professional dietary service. - (b) Modified diets shall be prepared for inmates when ordered by a physician or designee. - (c) Records of meals served shall be kept for one (1) year. - (d) Food may not be withheld, nor the standard menu varied, as a disciplinary sanction or as a reward for an individual inmate. - (e) Special management meals meeting the minimum daily nutrition requirement as approved by a physician or other qualified medical staff member may be substituted for regular meals in the event an inmate throws or otherwise misuses food, beverage, food utensils, food trays, etc. This includes utilizing trays, cups, or utensils to throw human waste or other substances. - (f) Inmates shall receive additional caloric intake in excess of regular meals if approved by a nutritionist or similarly qualified person, as being reasonably necessary because of work or labor being performed by the inmate.
+(b) Modified diets shall be prepared for inmates when ordered by a physician or designee.

+- (c) Records of meals served shall be kept for one (1) year. - (d) Food may not be withheld, nor the standard menu varied, as a disciplinary sanction or as a reward for good behavior or work for an individual inmate. - (e) Special management meals meeting the minimum daily nutrition requirement as approved by a physician or other qualified medical staff member may be substituted for regular meals in the event an inmate throws or otherwise misuses food, beverage, food utensils, food trays, etc. This includes utilizing trays, cups, or utensils to throw human waste or other substances. - (f) Inmates shall receive additional caloric intake in excess of regular meals if approved by a nutritionist or similarly qualified person, as being reasonably necessary because of work or labor being performed by the inmate.
 Religious diets may be provided to inmates if required by their faith.
-(SEE APPENDIX "C" CONCERNING YOUTH DETENTION FACILITIES)